mbuilov/clean-build/README.md

 - support for auto dependencies generation (for C/C++)
 - support for compiling many-sources-at-once on windows
 - support for debuging, checking and tracing of target makefiles
-- predefined patterns for building shared and static libs, executables, kernel modules and jars
+- predefined patterns for building shared and static libraries, executables, kernel modules and java archives
-- support for rules generating multiple targets at one call
+- support for custom rules generating multiple targets at one call